 Sexual harassment has numerous definitions, depending on where it is encountered and what the circumstances are.
-Some examples of sexually harassing behavior include:
+Some examples of sexually harassing behavior which constitute sexual harassment include:

 If any of these things have occurred and continue after you have asked the offender to stop, you may have a case for a sexual harassment lawsuit.
 If the harassment involves any type of physical contact, you may not need to wait for a second occurrence.

-Any unwanted physical contact may be grounds for battery, and any unwanted physical contact of the private areas may be grounds for a sexual battery complaint, which can be a serious charge.
+Any unwanted physical contact may be grounds for battery, and any unwanted physical contact in private areas may be grounds for a sexual battery complaint, which can be a serious charge.

-Though harassment can take place in a number of different ways, sexual harassment in the workplace generally happens in one of two ways: hostile work environment and quid pro quo.
+Though workplace sexual harassment can take place in a number of different ways, sexual harassment in the workplace generally happens in one of two ways: hostile work environment and quid pro quo.

-In California, a hostile work environment must meet two requirements:
+In California, hostile work environment sexual harassment must meet two requirements:

 ‘Pervasive’ means that the actions are ongoing and repetitive.
 A behavior is not harassment if it happens one time and then stops, unless it was sufficiently severe in the first place (in which case it qualifies as “severe”).